Does the magneto-thermal instability survive whistler-suppression of thermal conductivity in galaxy clusters?: Model

-where $\theta$ is the Boussinesq buoyancy variable (proportional to temperature fluctuation but with opposite sign, \citetalias{Perrone2022}), and $\alpha$ is a dimensionless parameter that absorbs all the information on the mean-free path and the typical cluster scales, which is defined as
+where $\theta$ is the Boussinesq buoyancy variable (proportional to temperature fluctuation, but with opposite sign; \citetalias{Perrone2022}), and $\alpha$ is a dimensionless parameter that absorbs all the information on the mean-free path and the typical cluster scales, which is defined as

 where $\gamma$ is the adiabatic index and $H$ is the typical pressure scale-height of the cluster.
-By varying $\alpha$ within the range of realistic values expected in the ICM (see Section~\ref{appC}), we can simulate MTI-turbulence with stronger or weaker whistler-suppression of thermal diffusion.
+By varying $\alpha$ within the range of realistic values expected in the ICM (see Section~\ref{appC}), we can simulate MTI turbulence with stronger or weaker whistler suppression of thermal diffusion.
 Finally, the last quantity in the denominator of Eq.~\eqref{eq:thermal_diffusivity} represents the projection of the temperature gradient along the local direction of the magnetic field $\bm b$.
 Unless otherwise noted, in what follows we take $\omega_{\rmn{T}}^{-1}$ as the unit of time and normalize all velocities to $\varv_{\mathrm{cond}}$.
 Similarly, we non-dimensionalize $\theta$ as $\tilde{\theta} \equiv \theta / (N \varv_{\text{cond}})$.